-"When we did it, we thought it would create a lot of national attention, but I would say that it has even exceeded my expectations," Griffin told BSB.
+When we did it, we thought it would create a lot of national attention, but I would say that it has even exceeded my expectations," Griffin told BSB.
 "It's wild.
-The last game I can think of that had this much hype around it before the conference season was Notre Dame in 1995 and this even equals that and maybe more, especially when you consider it's the first time they've met."
+The last game I can think of that had this much hype around it before the conference season was Notre Dame in 1995 and this even equals that and maybe more, especially when you considentire nation.
+ESPN's "College GameDay" crewstamped it as the top game of the day with their presence at an elaborate set on the south side of St. John Arena.
+Not to be outdone, big brother ABC, which broadcast the prime-time bonanza nationwide, erected a temporary set of its own inside the stadium next to the south stands for the normal studio team of John Saunders, Craig James and

+er it's the first time they've met."

-Others such as ESPN's Kirk Herbstreit, like Griffin a former Buckeye, also pointed to the electricity generated by Notre Dame's much-anticipated visit in '95.
-However, the Irish were the No. 15 team in the country, not a No. 2 outfit playing at night before the entire nation.
+Others such as ESPN's Kirk

+Herbstreit, like Griffin a former Buckeye, also pointed to the electricity generated by Notre Dame's much-anticipated visit in '95.
+However, the Irish were the No. 15 team in the country, not a No. 2 outfit playing at night before the